Sunday Funday in Scottsdale

 These two upscale, open-air shopping centers bookend the east and west sides of Scottsdale Road about two miles south of the Loop 101, which makes them easy to get to no matter where in the city you’re staying.
 You can explore any way you’d like, but today I’m starting my Sunday Funday in the morning at Kierland Commons.

 Kierland Commons is a lively Main Street-style center that offers year-round entertainment, shopping and dining.
-I like to kickstart the day with breakfast at Chloe’s Corner, a bustling retro diner.
-Here, you can grab “Arizona’s best cup of coffee” for just $.50 and an egg sandwich or chorizo and egg burrito to get you fueled up for the day ahead.
+I like to kickstart the day with breakfast at Corner Cafe, a quick grab-and-go or dine-in bistro.
+Here, you can pick up "Scottsdale's Best Coffee" for just $1.00 and an egg sandwich or chorizo and egg burrito to get you fueled up for the day ahead.

 If you’re in the mood for pampering, I suggest making an appointment in advance at Bluemercury for a facial.
 The estheticians there can help you pick out the best products to take home so you can keep your Scottsdale glow going long after you leave.